mixxxdj/mixxx/source/chapters/setup.rst

 This setup is usually preferred by DJs who work in clubs.
-Instead of carrying large and heavy CD bags or a MIDI controller, all you need to have is a professional soundcard together with a pair of timecode records and headphones.
+Instead of carrying large and heavy CD bags or a MIDI controller, all you need to have is a professional soundcard together with a pair of :term:`timecode` records and headphones.

 For best results, when using this setup you should ensure your system is capable